raphaelmansuy/tutorials/23_google_agent_adk.md

 ## Why Multi-Agent Systems?

-As agentic applications grow in complexity, structuring them as a single, monolithic agent can become challenging to develop, maintain, and reason about[^4_7].
-Multi-agent systems in ADK allow you to compose multiple, distinct `BaseAgent` instances to collaborate or coordinate in achieving larger goals[^4_7].
+As agentic applications grow in complexity, structuring them as a single, monolithic agent can become challenging to develop, maintain, and reason about.
+Multi-agent systems in ADK allow you to compose multiple, distinct `BaseAgent` instances to collaborate or coordinate in achieving larger goals.

 ### Key Benefits of Multi-Agent Systems

-Multi-agent architectures offer several advantages[^4_7][^4_5]:
+Multi-agent architectures offer several advantages:

 - **Modularity**: Break complex problems into manageable components
 - **Specialization**: Create agents with deep expertise in specific domains